 In 2015, then US president Barack Obama notified US Congress he intends to deploy 300 troops to Cameroon to conduct intelligence, surveillance and reconnaissance operations as part of the counter Boko Haram effort.
 The support from the US has sometimes been halted due to the concerns of human rights abuses by the Nigerian military.
 After news broke about the kidnapping of the Chibok girls, the US, as well as France and the UK, pledged additional assistance, including equipment and intelligence support, to assist not only with finding the kidnapped girls but in general the fight against Boko Haram.
 By 2016, the US had provided over $400 million to Nigeria and the Lake Chad Basin countries.

 Abbreviated as CJTF, this is a loose local group of militants (consisting of civilians) that was formed in Maiduguri, located in Nigeria’s Borno and Yobe States.
+Their aim is to reduce the number of attacks from Boko Haram in their state.

-The entire number of this vigilante group is estimated to over 26,00 including female members.
-With very limited and basic weaponry, they are determined to stop more attacks from Boko Haram.
+The entire number of this vigilante group is estimated to over 26,000, including female members.
+With limited and basic weaponry, they are determined to stop more attacks from Boko Haram.
 According to The Economist, Mohammed JaaFar, is one of the commanders of the CJTF.
 Only 1,800 members receive a salary ($50 per month) and most work as volunteers.

 Actions of the CJTF